bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 Previous versions of Bitcoin Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent denial of service attacks.
 A legacy of this system are four-byte :term:`sequence numbers <sequence number>` in every input.
 Sequence numbers were meant to allow multiple signers to agree to update a transaction; when they finished updating the transaction, they could agree to set every input’s sequence number to the four-byte unsigned maximum (0xffffffff), allowing the transaction to be added to a block even if its time lock had not expired.

 Even today, setting all sequence numbers to 0xffffffff (the default in Bitcoin Core) can still disable the time lock, so if you want to use locktime, at least one input must have a sequence number below the maximum.
-Since sequence numbers are not used by the `network <../devguide/p2p_network.html>`__ for any other purpose, setting any sequence number to zero is sufficient to enable locktime.
+Since sequence numbers are not used by the |network| for any other purpose, setting any sequence number to zero is sufficient to enable locktime.

 Locktime itself is an unsigned 4-byte integer which can be parsed two ways: